 This Scholarship is awarded in memory of Mrs Helen Winslade.
 The Scholarship provides a stipend of $6000 per annum for one year for a fourth year (Honours) student in medical science related to cancer research.

 A number of Scholarships will be made available to high-calibre stduetns wishing to undertake Honours in Neuroscience related fields.
 Each Scholarship provides a stipend of $6000 per annum for one year for a fourth year (Honours) stduent in neuroscience.

-The Australian Federal Government provides the funding.
-APA are open to Australian citizens, New Zealand citizens and Australian permanent residents.
-APA holders are paid a fortnightly stipend that is indexed annually.
-Additional benefits include paid annual leave, sick leave and maternity/paternity leave entitlements, relocation and thesis allowance.
-Full-time APA scholarships are tax-exempt.
-Only under exceptional circumstances are APAs able to be held Part-Time.
-At present the CMHS policy is that these scholarships will only be offered to PhD candidates (not MPhil).
+Each year the Commonwealth Department of Education and Training provides funding to Universities to award scholarships to domestic and international students undertaking Higher Degree Research programs.
+AGRTP holders are paid a fortnightly stipend that is indexed annually.
+Additional benefits include paid sick leave and maternity/paternity leave entitlements, relocation and thesis allowance.
+Full-time AGRTP scholarships are tax-exempt.
+Only under exceptional circumstances are AGRTPs able to be held Part-Time.

 ANU University Research Scholarships

 The ANU provides the funding.
 The awards are open to Australian and overseas applicants.
 Holders are paid a fortnightly stipend that is indexed annually.
 Additional benefits include paid annual leave, sick leave and maternity/paternity leave entitlements, relocation and thesis allowance.Full-time scholarships are tax-exempt.

 The Heart Foundation offers the Health Professional Scholarships and the Australian Indigenous Scholarship.
 Heart Foundation research scholarships complement other PhD funding sources by strategically providing support for the development of cardiovascular research capacity in under-represented areas of expertise.